IFOA-2025-DevOps-Fundamentals/learn-docker-fundamentals/sections/04_docker_images.md

 docker build -t myapp:latest .
 ```

-The Docker image is built layer by layer, following the instructions in the Dockerfile
+The Docker image is built layer by layer, following the instructions in the Dockerfile.
-We can also Use the docker tag command to assign tags for versioning helping managing and track changes in the image over time.
+We can also use the docker tag command to assign tags for versioning helping managing and track changes in the image over time.

 ```bash
 docker tag myapp:latest myapp:v1.0